drunomics/amazon-product-widget/README.md

   `amazon_product_widget.products.renewal_time`

-The number of items which will be renewed per cron rum is by default 100, and can be set in this setting:
+The number of items which will be renewed per cron run is by default 100, and can be set in this setting:

   `amazon_product_widget.products.renewal_limit`

+### Permissions

+  * `Renew amazon product data` - for being able to manually refresh the product data via `/admin/config/services/amazon/product-renewal`

 ## Usage

 In the form widget, enter one or more ASINs for the products which should be